-## One shrine for winter and one for summer
+One shrine for winter and one for summer

-Ogamiyama Shrine is actually two seasonal shrines
+Ogamiyama Shrine is made up of two shrines

-Okunomiya—the summer shrine—is registered as an Important Cultural Property of Japan
+Okumiya—the summer shrine—is registered as an Important Cultural Property of Japan

-The original shrine was built around 1,200 years ago
+The original shrine was built around 900 years ago

 Local buses operate around five times a day between Yonago Station and Mt.
 Daisen.

 A loop bus runs from Yonago Station to Daisen's main tourism spots during peak season, weekends, and holidays.
 The shrine is a 30-minute walk from the bus stop.
 To get to Yonago Station from Kobe , Osaka , and Kyoto , take the Sanyo Shinkansen heading to Hakata and switch to the Yakumo Limited Express at Okayama Station.

 Ogamiyama Shrine is the main site of the Ogamiyama Shrine complex.
 Due to the heavy snowfall it receives each winter, an additional shrine was built at the foot of the mountain.